-Self-Monitoring and Testing; Free Rapid Antigen Tests Available

-We warmly recommend all attendees to monitor their own health symptoms throughout the week; if you notice any of the symptoms associated by the CDC with COVID-19 or other respiratory illnesses, you should not attend any RBS class or other activity while ill, but rather notify covid@rarebookschool.org and stay home in your lodging, masking if you need to interact with others, until you feel better and your symptoms have improved as described in Phase 1.
+Self-Monitoring and Testing; Free Rapid Antigen Tests Available need to interact with others, until you feel better and your symptoms have improved as described in Phase 1.
 You may obtain a box of two rapid antigen tests gratis from Rare Book School; ask your session assistant or email covid@rarebookschool.org either to pick up a test or, if staffing permits, have one dropped off for you.